alaric728/linuxtest/README.md

   * [ ] Please handle a number flag that is out of range appropriately

 #### Packaging
-* [ ] Provide use of this command via a Debian or Ubuntu style package.
+* [ ] Provide use of this command via a apt repo style package.
-* [ ] The package must function on any currently available Debian or Ubuntu OS of your choosing.
+* [ ] The package must function on any currently available OS of your choosing.

 #### Reproducibility
 * [ ] Use a make file to create your package